zentechnologygroup/pvt-cpp/README.md

 * Chainable to any system.
 * Characterization of the following reservoir fluids: black oils, dry gases and wet gases.
 * Twenty-six PVT properties of crude oil, natural gas and formation brines.
-* Exceptions system powered by developmental ranges of correlations which aids in a proper use of models.
 * Comprehensive set of correlations, methods and standard equations, 186 in current version.
 * Exceptions system powered by developmental ranges of correlations which aids in a proper use of models.
 * Command line interface for generating high-resolution, high-precision petroleum fluid datasets of twenty-six PVT properties of crude oil, natural gas and formation brines through high-performance processing.
-* Command line interface for generating high-resolution, high-precision petroleum fluid datasets by applying model calibration to Constant
-* Composition Expansion (CCE) and Differential Liberation (DL) fluid experimental data at one or various temperatures.
+* Command line interface for generating high-resolution, high-precision petroleum fluid datasets by applying model calibration to Constant Composition Expansion (CCE) and Differential Liberation (DL) fluid experimental data at one or various temperatures.
 Several tuning modes are available depending on integrity of experimental data.